uccser/cs-unplugged/docs/source/developer/browser_testing.rst

 Provides the browser testing framework used for the web page interactions.
 Check out their extensive `documentation <https://seleniumhq.github.io/selenium/docs/api/py/api.html>`_ for more information.

+Important points:

+- Explicit and implicit waits.
+    These can be used to wait until the required element or attribute is present or to add time in between each action being carried out.
+    Read the `Selenium wait documentation<https://selenium-python.readthedocs.io/waits.html>`_.

+- ActionChains.
+    These can be used to chain together complex web interactions like drag-and-drop actions for interactives.

 BrowserStack
 ==============================================================================